 “We can not solve our problems with the same level of thinking that created them.” — Albert Einstein.

-In an attempt to plug this insatiable void of ‘not enough-ness’, people seek fulfillment and recognition on the outside.
+In an attempt to plug this insatiable void of ‘not enough-ness’, people look for fulfilment and recognition on the outside.

 They strive to be the fastest athlete, the most successful businessperson or the most accomplished actor or academic.